Nearby attractions

 Hoffmann lime kiln

 The centre is always looking for volunteers to help in the centre or on the boat.
-Come and talk to us one Sunday if you’d like to help or contact Liz on 01691 828165.
-Or just come for a chat and a cuppa!
+Come and talk to the volunteers one weekend to fund out more.

 Wheelchair accessibility: The canal boat is accessible to people using wheelchairs although there is no disabled toilet onboard.